-If an employee works ordinary hours outside 6.00am and 6.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked.
+If an employee works ordinary hours outside 6.00am and 6.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked for the shift.

 Do employees have to work ordinary time on a Saturday?